coreos/etcd-operator/README.md

 ## Try controller recovery

-If etcd controller restarts, it will recover its state.
+If the etcd controller restarts, it can recover its previous state.

 Continued from above, you can try to simulate a controller crash and a member crash: